 If the phone was off, you solved your own issue as it should boot right up.
 And if the phone was on, but not responding, it is a good idea to shut it off and then turn it back on.
 However, if this idea still didn’t work, move on to the next option.

 Do a Hard Reset

 If the standard reset/restart option didn’t work, the hard reset is the logical next step.
 Like any sort of computer, your iPhone will sometimes freeze.
 As a result, the power button on the side of the device and the home button won’t do anything.
 If that is the case, hold down both the power button and the home button for about 10 seconds, and this should restart your phone.
-However, if you own an iPhone 7, you will hold down the power button and the volume control buttons.
+If you own a newer iPhone, like the iPhone 7, 8, or iPhone X, you will hold down the power button and the volume control buttons.
 You will know it worked when the Apple logo comes up and your phone will boot up.
 If that didn’t work, you need to move on to the final way to try and turn your phone on.

 Use iTunes to Restore/Reset the Phone

 This method should only be used if you have tried all of the others without success.
 This method involves connecting your phone to iTunes and it will erase all of the content, files, and data on your phone.
 Connect your phone to the cable, but not into the computer just yet.
 Hold the home button, and while holding the phone, plug the other side of the cable into the computer.
 This should enter you into “Recovery Mode”, which will allow you to restore your phone.